main-educational/intro_nilearn/_sources/functional-connectivity-with-nilearn.md

 But what if we actually have several ROIs that we'd like to apply to the data all at once?
-If these ROIs are non-overlapping, as in "hard" or deterministic parcellations, then we can use [`nilearn.maskers.NiftiLabelsMasker`](https://nilearn.github.io/stable/modules/generated/nilearn.maskers.NiftiLabelsMasker.html).
+If these ROIs are non-overlapping, as in discrete parcellations, then we can use [`nilearn.maskers.NiftiLabelsMasker`](https://nilearn.github.io/stable/modules/generated/nilearn.maskers.NiftiLabelsMasker.html).
-Because we're working with "soft" or probabilistic ROIs, we can instead supply these ROIs to [`nilearn.maskers.NiftiMapsMasker`](https://nilearn.github.io/stable/modules/generated/nilearn.maskers.NiftiMapsMasker.html).
+Because we're working with probabilistic ROIs, we can instead supply these ROIs to [`nilearn.maskers.NiftiMapsMasker`](https://nilearn.github.io/stable/modules/generated/nilearn.maskers.NiftiMapsMasker.html).

 ```{admonition} Further reading on Maskers